// permissions

 Permission tiers

-kesarAI uses a two-tier permission model: Standard for everyday moderation, and AIfor commands that spend the server's point budget.
-Both tiers are assigned per-role through the moderation cog — Discord's native permissions are not consulted.
+kesarAI uses a two-tier permission model: Standard for everyday moderation, and AIfor commands that spend the per-user point budget.
+Both tiers are assigned per-role through the moderation cog — Discord's native permissions are not consulted for gated commands.

 Two tiers